Robert Pitt: Political career

 In 1705 Pitt was returned as Member of Parliament for Old Sarum, a pocket borough controlled by his family.
 He retained the seat at the 1708 general election, but in 1710 was not put forward by his father and was returned instead on his own account as MP for Salisbury.
 He came third in the poll at Salisbury at the 1713 general election but his father then put him up at Old Sarun again where he was returned.
 At the 1715 general election Pitt stood for Parliament at Old Sarum and Salisbury but was only returned for Old Sarum.
 At the 1722 general election he stood at Old Sarum and Okehampton, and chose to take the seat at Okehampton, where he remained until his death.
 Unlike the rest of his family, who were Whigs, Robert Pitt became a Tory possibly partly in resistance to his domineering Whig father.

 Death and family

 Pitt inherited the family estate of Boconnoc following his father's death in 1726.
 However, he died the next year.
 He left two sons and five daughters.
 His elder son Thomas Pitt was also an MP who sat for Okehampton and the Pitt estate passed entirely to him.
 His second son was William Pitt the Elder, a British statesmen who led the country three times in 1756–57, 1757–1762 and 1766–1768.
 His daughter Harriott married William Corbet.
+His other daughter Catherine married Robert Nedham.
 His grandson William Pitt the Younger became Prime Minister in 1783.
 Pitt was also brother-in-law to General James Stanhope, through his sister Lucy Pitt.